Indian Pacific: History

 The train originally operated twice per week.
 In times of heavy demand, a double consist would operate.
 It would operate in New South Wales as two trains before being combined at Broken Hill.

-In July 1973, a third service was introduced followed in July 1975 by a fourth, these later two being extensions of existing Trans-Australian services.
+In July 1973, a third service was introduced, followed in July 1975 by a fourth, as extensions of existing Trans-Australian services.
 In October 1976, a motorail service was introduced between Port Pirie and Perth.
 Originally vehicles were loaded in Perth at the Kewdale Freight Terminal before a car loading ramp was built at East Perth station.

-The service was suspended from 2 December 1982 to 25 April 1983 due to an industrial dispute over staffing levels in South Australia.
-When it resumed, the service was reduced to three times weekly with the second class sleepers replaced by sitting carriages.
+From 2 December 1982 to 25 April 1983, the service was suspended due to an industrial dispute over staffing levels in South Australia.
+When it resumed, the service was reduced to three times weekly, with the second class sleepers replaced by sitting carriages.

 From August 1986, the train commenced operating via Adelaide.
-In October 1988 the motorail service was extended through to Sydney.
+In October 1988, the motorail service was extended through to Sydney.

 In June 1991, the service was cut from three times a week to two.
 This was reduced to weekly in January 1992 between Sydney and Adelaide with two services a week between Adelaide and Perth.

-In February 1993, Australian National took over operation of the service throughout after agreement was reached with the State Rail Authority and Westrail in 1992.
+In February 1993, Australian National took over operation of the service after an agreement was reached with the State Rail Authority and Westrail in 1992.
 A second service resumed in August 1993.

-From January 1994, the service was operated throughout by Australian National CL class locomotives.
+From January 1994, the service was operated by Australian National CL class locomotives.

-As part of the privatisation of Australian National, the Indian Pacific, along with The Ghan and The Overland, was sold to Great Southern Rail (now known as Journey Beyond Rail Expeditions) in October 1997.
+As part of the privatisation of Australian National, the Indian Pacific, along with The Ghan and The Overland, was sold to Great Southern Rail, now known as Journey Beyond Rail Expeditions, in October 1997.
 Motive power provision was contracted to National Rail.
-As from 2016, the Indian Pacific operates weekly.
-A second service operated between September and November until 2015.